KevinWorkman/HappyCoding/tutorials/java-server/_posts/2021-07-17-embedded-jetty.md

 This tells Maven to compile and build your code based on the `pom.xml` file, and then Maven copies the compiled code into a `target` directory.
 Try exploring the `HellowWorld/target` directory to see the directory structure that Maven outputs, which is why the static files and annotations are loaded from those locations.

+## Running a Server

 Finally, to run a local server, execute this command:

 ```
 mvn exec:java
 ```

-This command tells Maven to run the code as a Java application, by running the `main()` method.
+This command tells Maven to run the code as a Java application, by running the `main()` method in the `ServerMain` class.

 Now you can visit [localhost:8080](http://localhost:8080) to see your web app!